Tejaswireddyallam/GDPFall2024-Group2/README.md

 Discussed with the mentor and updated the Data Management plan and also done some reasearch on encryption techniques for secure telemedicine communication.

 I have written the minutes of the meeting where the client provided feedback and suggestions on the data management plan(iteration1).

+Noted points which we need to update as part of data management plan(iteration2) from client.